Surinder Singh Sodhi: Death and aftermath

 On 14 April 1984, Surinder Singh Sodhi was shot and killed while drinking milk in a shop in Amritsar by Surinder Singh Shinda and Baljit Kaur.
 Baljit Kaur had attempted to assassinate Jarnail Singh Bhindranwale on 13 April, but backed out.
-Baljit Kaur, would go to the Golden Temple after the killing and confessed to the murder.
+Baljit Kaur, would go to the Golden Temple after the killing and confessed to the murder, claiming revenge for her rape by Sodhi.
 Baljit Kaur would be interrogated by Bhindranwale.
 She would admit to the other killer being her boyfriend Surinder Singh Shinda and to being paid 200,000 rupees (3.1 million rupees in 2023, or US$37,500 in 2023) by Gurcharan Singh, the general secretary of Akali Dal led by Harchand Singh Longowal, to do the killing.
 She also implicated others.
 Bhindranwale in a speech would say, "They (Akali Dal) killed our young men.
 They severed my right arm...
 I know what role that lion, that son of his mother played in seeking vengeance for the martyrs".
 Bhindranwale stressed that if Sodhi lived 15 days more Bhajan Lal would be dead.

 Bhindranwale vowed revenge and to punish those responsible in 48 hours.
 With this Labh Singh and others made their way to punish the culprits.
 The first revenge attack was on Jasit Singh the owner of the tea shop where Sodhi was killed.
 He and a co-conspirator were shot dead the day after.
 Bachan Singh (alias Toti) was found dead with him being torched.
 He was a co-conspirator.
 Labh Singh and others killed Surinder Singh Shinda.
 They had stopped Shinda at a fake police checkpoint made by Labh Singh and others.
 He was chopped into 7 pieces for shooting Sodhi 7 times.
-Baljit Kaur was tortured to death with her breasts chopped off.
-Her body dumbed.
+Baljit Kaur was killed, reportedly shot dead.
 Malik Bhaita, the Akali Dal head of Amritsar, confessed to his role in arranging the taxi for Shinda's escape.
 He was momentarily forgiven by Bhindranwale, but while leaving the Golden Temple Complex Bhaita would be slashed with swords by Bhindranwale's followers.
 Bhaita attempted to flee to Longowal, but would be killed with a bullet.
 He put a signboard up in view of Longowal's office saying, "Sodhi's murder avenged within 48 hours.
 The other conspirators should look after themselves now."
 Longowal feared that he would be killed next and managed to have Babbar Khalsa side with him and provide security.
 130 Akali leaders and 40 SGPC members revolted against Longowal and sided with Bhindranwale.
 With this Akali Dal under Longowal and Indira Gandhi agreed they had to 'neutralise' Bhindranwale.

 On 25 April 1984, Longowal wrote a letter to Indira Gandhi informing her that Gurcharan Singh's life is in danger since his role in plot to kill Sodhi is out.
 He calls on Gandhi to protect Gurcharan.
 Longowal also says in the letter, "Most of Bhindranwale men will run away when they see the army and most probably he will too".

 During Operation Blue Star Gurcharan Singh would be killed by Bhindranwale and his followers.